ThatTechSupportGuy/blog/about.markdown

 permalink: /about/
 ---

-Hi.
-My name is Rahul Chatta.
+Hello there.Your neighbourhood friendly tech support guy here.
 I have been a software developer for over 2 decades.